1. Legal Advice centre

-Sometimes it takes several months to issue this Residence card.
+The residence card is issued within six months after the required information has been provided to the foreigners authority.
 During this time it can be difficult for Alba’s husband to prove his rights (e.g. starting a job).

 He should therefore go to the local Foreigners authority immediately after entering the country and registering with the Population registration office.
 There he immediately receives a certificate that confirms his application for the residence card.
 The certificate also contains the information that Alba’s husband is entitled to take up a job.
 He can show this certificate to his employer for example.

 6. Office for the Equal Treatment of EU Workers

 When Alba and her husband have difficulties with the enforcement of their rights while completing the formalities, they can find information in their national language on the website of the Office for the Equal Treatment of EU Workers and look specifically for a suitable Advice centre in their area:

 The Equal Treatment Office has the task of supporting workers from the EU in exercising their rights to which they are entitled based on the free movement of workers in Germany.
 As part of its mandate, it offers EU workers and their family members independent legal or other support through advice and referral advice.

 The process can be reported using the following online form: